selectel/terraform-provider-selectel/website/docs/guides/migrating_from_vpc_user_to_iam_serviceuser.html.markdown

     Successfully removed 1 resource instance(s).
     ```

-    All necessary roles that the service user has will be later put in .tfstate during import.
+    All necessary roles that the service user has will be later put in .tfstate during the import.

 2. Update the configuration files (_.tf_ files)

+    Change the name of your resource from _selectel_vpc_user_v2_ to _selectel_iam_serviceuser_v1_.

-    At the same time, we need to add manualy the roles that our service user has.
+    At the same time, you need to add manualy the roles that your service user has to the _selectel_iam_serviceuser_v1_.

+    The _selectel_vpc_role_v2_ resource can be removed.

     For example, if the _selectel_vpc_user_v2_ has only _Project Administrator_ role (i. e. _selectel_vpc_role_v2_), then the resulting resource should look like this: